GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/README.md

 ## Deployment

+Take a look at the [deployment manual](https://googlecloudplatform.github.io/solutions-viai-edge-provisioning-configuration/) to understand the requirements and steps to deploy the solution.

 If you are interested in deploying the solution, contact your Google Cloud [sales representative](https://cloud.google.com/contact/) or [Google Cloud partner](https://cloud.google.com/solutions/visual-inspection-ai#section-10).

-You can take a look at the [deployment manual](https://googlecloudplatform.github.io/solutions-viai-edge-provisioning-configuration/) to understand the requirements and steps to deploy the solution.

 ## Contributing